Posted on 1 January 2020

 The Cynics emphasized that true happiness is not found in external advantages such as material luxury, power, or good health.

 Antisthenes had been a pupil of Socrates, and had become particularly interested in his frugality.
-True happiness lies in not being dependent on such random and fleeting things.
+Antisthenes believed true happiness lies in not being dependent on unnecessary and fleeting things.
 And because happiness does not consist in benefits of this kind, it is within everyone’s reach.
 Moreover, having once been attained, it can never be lost.

 One day while he was sitting beside his barrel enjoying the sun, he was visited by Alexander the Great.
-The emperor stood before him and asked if there was anything he could do for him.
-Was there anything he desired?
+The emperor stood before him and asked, was there anything he desired?
 ‘Yes,’ Diogenes replied.
 ‘Stand to one side.
 You’re blocking the sun.’
 Thus Diogenes showed that he was no less happy and rich than the great man before him.
 He had everything he desired.

-Nowadays the terms ‘cynical’ and ‘cynicism’ have come to mean a sneering disbelief in human sincerity, and they imply insensitivity to other people’s suffering.
+Nowadays the terms ‘cynical’ and ‘cynicism’ have come to mean a sneering disbelief in human sincerity and insensitivity to other people’s suffering.

-The Cynics may have begun before the rule of Alexander the Great the ensuing Hellenistic period, but it did fuel one question that became central to the philosophy of Hellenism.
+The Cynics belief and lifestyle led to one question that became central to the philosophy of Hellenism.